chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Php"
+    parent: "php"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Php** Image.
+This page shows detailed information about all public variants of the Chainguard **php** Image.

 ## Variants Compared
 The **php** Chainguard Image currently has 4 public variants: